2. Start at low stakes

 Not all opponents are passive ones and if you are playing against maniac or someone who is very aggressive and raising constantly you should not be folding these hands.
 You need to understand that there is a different type of players and you really need to play differently against them.
 Last part of my poker tips list will help you to deal with this.

 If you want to be able to compete with players even on lower stakes, you should get some help.
 I am not talking about advanced programs that can help you learn GTO poker strategy, but a simple one that every player should have.
 Tracking software is essential because you can see stats on your opponents and know how they are playing.
 It lets you quickly spot the different type of opponents that you will be facing and to change your poker strategy and decisions based on that.
 In my opinion, by far the best program for this is Holdem Manager 2 and you can get a FREE trial of HM2 here!

 Moreover, to make it even easier I made a list of The Best Poker Tools available for you.

 I think these are by far the most important poker tips that you should take seriously when starting out.
 It will help you to learn poker strategy faster and protect you from many common mistakes that players do.
 Moreover, if you want to read more, you can find some good advice on “How to play poker tips” article.
 If you want to get a detailed list of the steps you should be taking when starting out, quick pot odds chart, as well as my opening ranges from different positions just subscribe below and I will be happy to help you!

-To make it even better, I introduced a powerful course and can teach you how to analyse your database and find all mistakes in your game.
+To make it even better, I introduced a powerful course and can teach you how to analyze your database and find all the mistakes in your game.
 Be sure to take a look at this course and learn how to find your poker mistakes and all poker leaks in your game!